Fiber optics -- Specialty optical fiber

 Microstructured fibers are the combination of holes and optical cores in the one fiber cross section.
 These fibers are used for e.g. optofluidics or electro optic fiber components.

-The lab hosts two custom built fiber draw towers where we develop optical fiber of various types and dimensions and with the possibility to coat fiber with active or passive coatings.
-Where needed, we also provide extrusion of buffers on the fiber.
+The lab hosts three custom built fiber draw towers where we develop optical fiber of various types and dimensions and with the possibility to coat fiber with active or passive coatings.
+Where relevant, we also provide extrusion of buffers on the fiber.

 For more details on the instrumentation and offer, pls consult our offer page.